 top of page

-Recent results from the National Assessment of Educational Progress (NAEP) make it clear: American schools are experiencing a widening gap between high- and low-performing students, a trend that accelerated dramatically in the wake of the COVID-19 pandemic.
+Recent results from the National Assessment of Educational Progress (NAEP) make it clear: American schools are experiencing a widening gap between high- and low-performing students.
+This trend has accelerated dramatically in the wake of the COVID-19 pandemic.

 According to NAEP’s latest report card, student performance in vital subjects like reading, math, and science has declined since 2019.
-Alarmingly, the drop is most pronounced among students in the bottom 25%—with the gap between the highest- and lowest-performing students now larger than ever.
-One-third of 8th graders read below a “basic” level, and students of color and from low-income homes are, once again, disproportionately affected.
+Alarmingly, the drop is most pronounced among students in the bottom 25%.
+The gap between the highest- and lowest-performing students is now larger than ever.
+One-third of 8th graders read below a “basic” level.
+Students of color and those from low-income homes are disproportionately affected.

 This situation makes it even more essential to find effective strategies to help all students bridge these gaps and thrive.